 - International divorce and parental responsibility: Brussels IIa (or IIbis) and Brussels IIb (or IIter) Regulation;

 - International child support and spousal support: Maintenance Regulation;

 - International matrimonial property law: Matrimonial Property Regulation;

-In international civil and commercial matters relating to Iceland, Switzerland and Norway, the Lugano Convention (EVEX II) should be considered.
-This Convention is parallel to the old Brussels I Regulation.
+In international civil and commercial matters in relation to Iceland, Switzerland and Norway, the Lugano Convention (EVEX II) comes into play.
+This convention is parallel to the old Brussels I Regulation.

-On a number of specific subjects, a number of bilateral execution treaties apply to the Netherlands.
+On a various specific issues, a number of bilateral enforcement treaties apply to the Netherlands.

-If the above sources of law do not apply to your case, within the Netherlands you will have to fall back on our national rules on international jurisdiction: Article 431 of the Dutch Civil Procedural Code, and in respect of more specific subjects, Book 10 of the Dutch Civil Code.
+If the above sources of law do not apply to your case, you will fall back on our national rules on international jurisdiction: Section 431 Rv and, in respect of more specific subjects, Book 10 of the Civil Code.

 Would you like to receive a non-binding cost estimate?